-These days, every suburban tiger mom is driving around with advanced all-wheel drive, traction control and stability control to get through winter.
-In the old days, battling REAL winter required specialized heavy equipment that looked like it came off the set of The Road Warrior.
+It’s been snowing pretty much non-stop for the last two days and we’ve witnessed people in technologically advanced SUVs with all-wheel drive almost send their rigs out into the woods, regardless.
+In the old days, battling winter required specialized heavy equipment that looked like it came off the set of The Road Warrior.
 Let’s take a look at a few of these beasts:

 Tucker was — and still is — based in Medford, Oregon.
 It started building two-tracked Sno-Cats with a ski up front for turning back in the late 1940s, but it pretty quickly moved to the more familiar four-tracked version, most with two side doors, and a third door in the rear.